davidcalikes/Marvelous-Matching/docs/README.md

 Designed and tested within a special learning environment with professional guidance from teachers and support staff, Marvelous Matching is a valuable classroom and homeschool, educational resource.

-Thoughtfully designed, the game provides a fun, engaging and satisfying learning experience for its intended audience.
+Thoughtfully designed, the game provides a fun, and satisfying learning experience for its intended audience.

 <img src="./readme_images/mockup.png">